 System risk is the risk arising from nonconformity to business strategies, inappropriate technologies applied, changes to the development plan and delays in development when building an information system, and the risk of loss incurred due to system breakdown including those caused by cyber attack, malfunction, deficiency or unauthorized use (unauthorized alteration, destruction, duplication and leakage of information).

-SMBC Group has set the following as basic principles: recognizing information systems as an essential part of management strategy taking into account advances in IT, minimizing system risk by updating policies and procedures, including a security policy and establishing contingency plans to minimize losses if a system risk materializes.
-A risk management system has thus been put in place to ensure adequate risk management.
+SMBC Group recognizes systems as an integral part of our management strategy.
+Our basic principles are to minimize system risks and to minimize losses if a system risk materializes.
+To achieve this, we have established various regulations and specific management standards, including a security policy, and have developed contingency plans for system failures and cyberattacks.
+Thus, we have established a system risk management framework and are implementing appropriate risk management measures.